xelatihy/yocto-gl/docs/index.md

 and data are defined in sibling namespaces contained in the `yocto` namespace so libraries can call all others, but have to do so explicitly.

-The use of templates in Yocto was the reason for many refactorings, going from no template to heavy template use.
+The use of templates in Yocto was the reason for many refactoring, going from no template to heavy template use.
 At this point, Yocto uses some templates for readability.
 In the future, we will increase the use of templates in math code, while keeping many APIs explicitly typed.

-We do not use exception for error repoting, but only to report "programmers" errors.
+We do not use exception for error reporting, but only to report "programmers" errors.
 For example, IO operations use boolean flags and error strings for human readable errors, while exceptions are used when preconditions or postconditions are violatd in functions.

-The current version of the library (2.x) is a major refacting of the previous library versions (1.x) in three main aspects.
-First, we now allow the use of reference semantric via pointers and adopt it for all large objects, while keeping value semantic for all others.
+The current version of the library (2.x) is a major refactoring of the previous library versions (1.x) in three main aspects.
+First, we now allow the use of reference semantic via pointers and adopt it for all large objects, while keeping value semantic for all others.
 We did this to avoid erroneous copies that cannot detected and avoided at compile time.
 Second, we had trouble interacting with C libraries that mostly use reference semantic.
-Third, we reduce the use of exceptions, again for better intergration with external code.
+Third, we reduce the use of exceptions, again for better integration with external code.

 ## Credits